I'm Not Shy

 "I'm Not Shy" is the only single from English girl group Frank, released in the UK on 31 July 2006.
 It was made available on CD and digital download.
 It was later included on Frank's only album, Devil's Got Your Gold.

-"I'm Not Shy" was originally recorded by Mania, an act formed from part of the Xenomania songwriting team, and appeared on an album sampler leaked to the internet.
+"I'm Not Shy" was originally recorded by Mania, an act formed from part of the Xenomania songwriting team, and appeared on an album sampler.
 The song has since been used by Pett Productions in the television series Tittybangbang.